stepanko7/portfolio/README.md

 Please run the script to produce the plots.
 The data and figures were  recently published:

-S. Hlushak “Heat of adsorption, adsorption stress, and optimal storage of methane in slit and cylindrical carbon pores predicted by classical density functional theory”
+    S. Hlushak “Heat of adsorption, adsorption stress, and optimal storage of methane in slit and cylindrical carbon pores predicted by classical density functional theory” Phys.
-Phys.
 Chem.
 Chem.
 Phys.
 20, 872--888 (2018)

-## convolutions_example
+## Performing convolutions of 1D and 2D function in Fortran

 Finally, in the folder